 Operant Conditioning Is Everywhere!

 We see operant conditioning training us everywhere, intentionally or unintentionally!
-Game makers and app developers design their products based on the “rewards” that our brains feel when seeing notifications or checking into the app.
+Game makers and app developers design their products based on the "rewards" our brains feel when seeing notifications or checking into the app.
 Schoolteachers use rewards to control their unruly classes.
-Dog training doesn’t always look too different from training your child to do their chores.
-We know why this happens, thanks to experiments like the ones performed in Skinner’s box.
+Dog training doesn't always look different from training your child to do chores.
+We know why this happens, thanks to experiments like the ones performed in Skinner's box.